 Here are some normally hidden yet very useful rake tasks.
 Why hidden?
-Because they’re not documented, of course, and rake hides undocumented tasks by default.
+Because they’re not documented.
+And rake hides undocumented tasks by default.

 Python has wonderful things like docstrings and help(), as well as a community that values documentation so much they actually write it.
 Write documentation?
 Willingly?
 Crazy, I know, but it really spoils you.